GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/distributing-content-from-an-upstream-to-multiple-downstream-sites/en.md

 <div class="doc-config-highlight" markdown=1>

-⚙️ **Configuration alert (for the downstream sites only):**
+⚙️ **Configuration alert:**

-For this GraphQL query to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled
+_(For the downstream sites only)_ For this GraphQL query to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled

 </div>